Excess Fluid Volume Nursing Diagnosis & Care Plan

 Excess fluid volume, fluid overload, and fluid or water retention are all phrases to describe the medical term, hypervolemia.
 Hypervolemia is when the body has too much fluid.
-Fluid overload occurs when the body can’t get rid of fluid or holds onto it (retention) usually caused by excess sodium.
-Water follows sodium in the body, so if there is too much sodium, there will also be too much water.
-Minor fluid retention can occur when eating salty foods.
-More concerning fluid overload occurs due to underlying disease processes such as liver cirrhosis, kidney failure, and congestive heart failure
+Fluid overload occurs when the body can’t get rid of fluid or holds onto it (retention).
+The most common causes of true hypervolemia include underlying disease processes such as liver cirrhosis, kidney failure, and congestive heart failure.
+Mild hypervolemia can occur as a part of normal hormonal fluctuations or by eating too much salt.
+Without underlying disease, the body’s normal compensatory mechanisms will excrete the excess fluid.

 Nurses need to understand the role of diseases and their effect on fluid as well as the complications of excess fluid volume.
 Nurses must intervene through ongoing assessment and monitoring, diet and fluid restrictions, patient education, and medication administration to prevent and treat excess fluid.